 ○ Augusta National Golf Club will not welcome any fans for the 2020 Masters, rescheduled for Nov.
 9-15.
 This year’s ticket holders are guaranteed the same tickets for the 2021 tournament.
 (The State)

-○ Yesterday afternoon, the SEC announced that the 2020 football season will consist of 10 conference-only games for each team – meaning, Clemson won’t play UofSC for the first time in over 100 years.
+○ The SEC announced that the 2020 football season will consist of 10 conference-only games for each team – meaning, Clemson won’t play UofSC for the first time in over 100 years.
 The season has also been postponed until Sept.
 26. (The State)

-○ Yesterday afternoon, the ACC announced new guidelines for fall sports.
+○ The ACC announced new guidelines for fall sports.
 Teams will be able to start their seasons the week of September 7.
 Conference schools will play 11 football games – 10 against ACC opponents + one non-conference game.
 The non-conference game must be played in the ACC school’s home state and opponents must meet predetermined medical requirements.
 Read more here.
 (WSPA)

 ○ Clemson University has released some of the results from a survey the school issued to IPTAY season ticket holders.
 Of those surveyed, 54% said they would prefer to have “fall football without fans”‘ over “spring football with fans.”
 You can see more results here.
 (WYFF 4)